TAP-GGC/project-template/documents/publications/fakefile.md

-PDF files or any kind of posters your team creates would be uploaded here.
+Any kind of poster or publication your team creates would be uploaded under the publications folders.